QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 :code:`void setPowerLawWind(double windspeed, double horAngle,`
 :code:`double vertAngle, double shearExponent, double referenceHeight)`

-	This function can be called before or at any time after the simulation has been initialized with *initializeSimulation()* to statically or dynamically change the inflow conditions.
+	This function can be called before or at any time after the simulation has been initialized with :code:`initializeSimulation()` to statically or dynamically change the inflow conditions.
 It defines a power law wind profile (https://en.wikipedia.org/wiki/Wind_profile_power_law) and its inflow direction.
 The arguments for this function are:

 	* windspeed: constant windspeed in m/s [m/s]
 	* horAngle: the horizontal inflow angle in degrees [deg]